 What does this mean for you as a blogger?

 Google works like a giant index of information.
-When you start a blog and Google discovers your content, it becomes a part of that index.
+When you start a blog and Google discovers your content, your blog articles become part of that index.

 Of course, the exact dynamics of building and maintaining that index are strictly confidential.